 - 3 tablespoons (40g) unsalted butter, melted

 - 8 oz.
 (225g) full-fat cream cheese, at room temperature

 - 2 cups + 1 tablespoon (540g) whole-milk ricotta cheese, drained**, at room temperature

 - 4 large eggs , at room temperature

 - Grated zest of 1 lemon or orange

-*Ricotta cheese is watery and must be drained for several hours.
-Place the cheese in a fine-mesh sieve lined with two layers of paper towels, and place the sieve over a bowl.
+**Ricotta cheese is watery and must be drained for several hours.
+After you’ve measured out the 2 cups + 1 tablespoon (540g) of ricotta cheese, place it in a fine-mesh sieve lined with two layers of paper towels, and place the sieve over a bowl.